-2 James, Charles.
+3 James, Charles.
 The Regimental Companion Containing the Pay, Allowances and Relative Duties of Every Officer in the British Service.
 London: Egerton, 1811; and Suasso, Captain A. A Treatise of the British Drill and Exercise of the Company.
-London: Clowes, 1816
+London: Clowes, 1816.

-- place blade into hollow of the shoulder, with the upper part of the blade, both straight and curved, resting against the shoulder - the elbow should be drawn back, not out to the side
+- grab sword by the hilt with the full grip of the right hand - right hand should be rested on the hip bone - place blade into hollow of the shoulder, with the upper part of the blade, both straight and curved, resting against the shoulder - the elbow should be drawn back, not out to the side ii) Port Arms: (used during Open Order)